mw418/ForwardWidgets/README_EN.md

 ### Debugging

-The app has built-in module testing tools
+The App has built-in module testing tools

 1. Use `console.log()` to output debug information
 2. Check network requests and responses